Workplace Injury Attorneys in Corpus Christi & Dallas, Texas

 What are your rights as an employee to recover medical expenses and lost income due to a workplace injury?
 Can you sue your employer or another responsible party?

 If you’re located in Corpus Christi, Dallas, or Fort Worth, Texas, we stand ready to answer your questions and help you pursue the just compensation due you for your injury.
-Call us at The Torres Law Firm today for a free initial consultation.
+Call us at The Torres Law Firm today for consultation.

 Workplace Safety Laws